 This could give you a competitive edge with potential customers and encourage your existing ones to stay loyal.

 Twitter is a great source for comments and messages that can be turned (with permission) into reviews.

 Why not embed a tweet directly into your post on the site and watch the cross-channel engagement grow?

 24. Team News

-Everybody likes a good news story, especially if members of your team are customer facing and your audience are likely to recognise them.
+Everybody likes a good news story, especially if members of your team are customer-facing and your audience is likely to recognise them.